Human Research Ethics

 - use of identifiable personal records

-The University Human Ethics website is updated regularly to reflect changes in policy and procedure and should be the principal reference for staff and students.
-It includes the one-stop Human Research Ethics Manual.
+The University Human Ethics website for Research Integrity, is updated regularly to reflect changes in policy and procedure and should be the principal reference for staff and students.
+In addition to training, it contains information about Australian Guidelines and Legislation, Deakin Ethics Guidelines, Forms and documents, Human Research Ethics Committee and Faculty Human Ethics Advisory Groups, Advisors and Faculty Administrators.

 Low Risk Research applications

 Low Risk forms and attachments should be submitted via the online submission tool.
-It is imperative that the application form is signed by all parties and the Head of School or Associate Head of School (Research).
+It is imperative that the application form is signed by all parties and the Head of Department or Director of Research.
 Electronic signatures or scanned signed forms will be accepted.
-It should be noted that the Faculty HEAG and/or DUHREC may need to audit a project as part of the requirements for the monitoring set out in the National Statement on Ethical Conduct in Research (2007).
+It should be noted that the Faculty HEAG or DUHREC may need to audit a project as part of the requirements for monitoring set out in the National Statement on Ethical Conduct in Research (2007).

 Higher than Low Risk

-After checking the Human Ethics Quickstart Tool and/or the Low Risk application checklist, if you consider your project is Higher than Low Risk you should prepare the online NEAF and supplementary documents and submit directly to DUHREC in time for the next scheduled meeting.
-The researcher/s will be notified by DRI by email the outcome of the full review within 3 - 4 weeks of the meeting.
-DUHREC meetings and submission details are available at the RI Human Research Ethics website.
-Links to the NEAF and Higher than Low Risk templates are also available via the RI Ethics forms website.
+After checking the Low Risk application checklist or seeking advice from an Ethics Advisor, if you consider your project is Higher than Low Risk you should prepare the online NEAF and supplementary documents and submit directly to DUHREC in time for the next scheduled meeting.
+The researcher/s will be notified by Research Integrity by email of the outcome of the full review within 3 - 4 weeks of the meeting.
+It is possible that in urgent cases executive approval can be sought between meetings.
+DUHREC meetings and submission details are available at the RI Human Ethics website.
+Links to the NEAF and Higher than Low Risk templates are also available via the RI Human Ethics forms website.

 Final Reports and Modifications

-Information regarding final reports and modification requests of previously approved projects is available via the RI Ethics forms website.
+Information regarding final reports and modification requests of previously approved projects is available via the RI Human Ethics website.

 Faculty Ethics contact